A Leap From Faith

 But false prophets also arose among the people, just as there will also be false teachers among you, who will secretly introduce destructive heresies, even denying the Master who bought them, bringing swift destruction upon themselves.
 Many will follow their sensuality, and because of them the way of the truth will be maligned; and in their greed they will exploit you with false words; their judgment from long ago is not idle, and their destruction is not asleep.
 For if God did not spare angels when they sinned, but cast them into hell and committed them to pits of darkness, reserved for judgment; and did not spare the ancient world, but preserved Noah, a preacher of righteousness, with seven others, when He brought a flood upon the world of the ungodly; and if He condemned the cities of Sodom and Gomorrah to destruction by reducing them to ashes, having made them an example to those who would live ungodly lives thereafter; and if He rescued righteous Lot, oppressed by the sensual conduct of unprincipled men (for by what he saw and heard that righteous man, while living among them, felt his righteous soul tormented day after day by their lawless deeds), then the Lord knows how to rescue the godly from temptation, and to keep the unrighteous under punishment for the day of judgment, and especially those who indulge the flesh in its corrupt desires and despise authority.
 Daring, self-willed, they do not tremble when they revile angelic majesties, whereas angels who are greater in might and power do not bring a reviling judgment against them before the Lord.
 But these, like unreasoning animals, born as creatures of instinct to be captured and killed, reviling where they have no knowledge, will in the destruction of those creatures also be destroyed, suffering wrong as the wages of doing wrong.
 They count it a pleasure to revel in the daytime.
 They are stains and blemishes, reveling in their deceptions, as they carouse with you, having eyes full of adultery that never cease from sin, enticing unstable souls, having a heart trained in greed, accursed children; forsaking the right way, they have gone astray, having followed the way of Balaam, the son of Beor, who loved the wages of unrighteousness; but he received a rebuke for his own transgression, for a mute donkey, speaking with a voice of a man, restrained the madness of the prophet.
 These are springs without water and mists driven by a storm, for whom the black darkness has been reserved.
 For speaking out arrogant words of vanity they entice by fleshly desires, by sensuality, those who barely escape from the ones who live in error, promising them freedom while they themselves are slaves of corruption; for by what a man is overcome, by this he is enslaved.
 For if, after they have escaped the defilements of the world by the knowledge of the Lord and Savior Jesus Christ, they are again entangled in them and are overcome, the last state has become worse for them than the first.
 For it would be better for them not to have known the way of righteousness, than having known it, to turn away from the holy commandment handed on to them.
 It has happened to them according to the true proverb, "A DOG RETURNS TO ITS OWN VOMIT," and, "A sow, after washing, returns to wallowing in the mire." -2 Pe 2 (emphasis added)

 These two passages don't just allude to death, but to the Second Death—The Lake of Fire.
 Peter—in typical Peter fashion—is particularly incendiary, invoking imagery of hell, the destruction of the Nephilim, the flood, and Sodom and Gomorrah as what lies ahead of those who depart from the faith and lead others astray.
 This chapter is quite possibly the most vehement and severe condemnation of any group of people in all of scripture and it's leveled at apostates, claiming their fate is actually worse than that of unbelievers.
-Being granted eternal life at the Day of Judgement doesn't exactly fit that description.
+Being granted eternal life at the Day of Judgement (if salvation cannot be lost) doesn't exactly fit that description.

 The Cross Examination

 I have heard numerous arguments claiming that these passages are actually not referring to believers, but none of them are very convincing.
 Much hand-waving and playing with words is done, but it's difficult to explain away the plain text of these passages.
 For example, one argument claims they are talking about people who have an intellectual knowledge of God, but have not yet committed to Christ.
 But the passage in Hebrews claims these people have partaken of the Holy Spirit and that they cannot be brought to repentance again—that means they did so once already.
-The Peter passage claims these people have escaped the defilements of the world by the knowledge of the Lord and Savior Jesus Christ—how can one be set free of the sin of the world prior to salvation?
+The Peter passage claims these people have escaped the defilements of the world by the knowledge of the Lord and Savior Jesus Christ—how can one be set free of the sin of the world prior to or apart from salvation?
 Furthermore, lots of people who have an intellectual knowledge of God, but who have not yet made a commitment to Christ, do actually take that step further down the road.
 If we were to interpret these passages the way the Once Saved, Always Saved crowd argue, we would have to conclude that anyone who is presented with the Gospel of Jesus Christ and understands it, but doesn't immediately give their life to Jesus, cannot do so at a later date—they are beyond redemption at that point.
 That is preposterous and would invalidate an enormous amount of conversions throughout church history.
 The Celtic church was famous for a "belong before you become" ministry philosophy which encouraged non believers to be a part of their monastic community before actually converting to Christ.

 Another common argument I hear is that these people appeared to be saved, but they never truly were.
 They talked the talk, they even walked much of the walk, but their heart was never truly committed to Christ.
 This is a dangerous game to play as it calls any and every conversion into question.
 Someone can pray the prayer, claim Jesus Christ is Lord, walk in some freedom, bear some fruit but still not be saved.
 What then becomes of the litmus test prescribed in First John?